jack4it/es6-module-systemjs-demo/README.md

 **example-bundle.js**: An example of how to transpile ES6 modules into ES5 codes, compile LESS into css and bundle all of them together in *node* during build time for production

 **example-bundle.html**: An example of how to load the systemjs bundle file.
-You can see how different the network roundtrips are between the **example.html** file and this file
+You can see how different the network roundtrips are between the **example.html** file and this file.
+Note: Make sure you run ```node example-bundle.js``` before opening this page

 License
 =======